vpavlenko/vpavlenko/README.md

 In Rawl I also try to reuse a huge collection of MIDI files available in the internet to show the real structure of Western harmony and arrangement, at scale.

-I firmly believe that the best way to study the anatomy of music is by reading tons of scores of pieces you care about.
+I firmly believe that the best way to study the anatomy of music is by reading and analyzing tons of scores of pieces you care about.
 Fortunately, many scores are digitized, allowing us to create more visually ergonomic tools.
 These tools can enhance the reading experience, making it easier to quickly identify various patterns, including harmonic, voice-leading, textural, and formal elements.

 My current plan is to make at an interactive introduction textbook to harmony, somewhat like a sequel to https://book-one.hooktheory.com/